 Magnesium and muscle soreness

-Is magnesium really effective against aches and pains?
+Is magnesium really effective against muscle soreness?

 Yes, the magnesium is effective in reducing muscle soreness according to the latest scientific studies.
 Research shows that appropriate supplementation can significantly reduce post-exertion muscle soreness and improve recovery.